vele616/monorepo/packages/jobboard/website/content/jobs/hr-specialist-remote-possible-keyrock-IXgrG.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/keyrock"
 companyWebsite: "https://keyrock.freshteam.com/jobs"
-summary: "Keyrock wishes to hire a new hr specialist.
-If you have 3 years of experience in a HR or recruitment position or &gt, consider applying."
+summary: "Keyrock wishes to hire a new HR Specialist.
+If you have 3 years of experience in a HR or recruitment position, consider applying."
 summaryBackup: "Keyrock is looking for a hr specialist that has experience in: #management, #marketing, #analysis."
-featured: 20
+featured: 13
 ---

 ## Keyrock is expanding!